Mowstyl/dualization/README.md

 The code provided is the implementation af some algorithms for the decision version of the dualization problem for positive Boolean function.
 There are tree classes: "bipartite_graph" used to deal with the bipartite representation of a hypergraph.
 In this class are implemented the algorithm:
 * "compute_number_hitting_sets" which computes the number of hitting sets of a hypergraph

-The class "hypergraph" is used to store the raw hypergraph as a set of integer vectors.In this class are implemented the algorithm:
+The class "hypergraph" is used to store the raw hypergraph as a set of integer vectors.
+In this class are implemented the algorithms:
 * "generate_random_comb_new" generate hypergraph with specified type of hyperedges using uniform random distribution
 * "generate_random_exponential" generate hypergraph with specified type of hyperedges using exponential random distribution
 * "search_x" search for a $x$ such that $f(x)=f(\overline{x})$